 What has been your relationship with various Buddhist communities, including the Thai Buddhist community within which you trained and were ordained?

 This is a question that pains me to answer.
-But, I have come to believe that it is important that I answer it so that readers understand the complex ways in which many African Americans, progressive women, and LGBTQ people like myself were and are still perceived and treated within many (though certainly not all) Buddhist communities.
+But, I have come to believe that it is important that I answer it so that readers understand the complex ways in which many progressive African Americans, progressive women, and progressive LGBTQ people like myself were and are still perceived and treated within many (though certainly not all) Buddhist communities.
+What I say here may depart from American Soto Zen Buddhists' experiences and those Americans who practice contemporary forms of Insight Mindfulness.
+While there are always challenges, in the 30-plus years of my practice, these two American Buddhist communities have evolved to become more welcoming of difference.
+This is only my evolving experience and I never impose my way on others.

-At the same time that the country and some temples rely on non-Thai support, many Thai people are wary of non-Thai people.
-I believe that this wariness is extremely important for their own self-protection because many Europeans and Americans have colonized, exploited, disrespected, or made war with Southeast Asian countries like Thailand, Myanmar (formerly Burma), outer Malaysia, Laos, Cambodia and, of course, Vietnam.
+At the same time that the country and some temples rely on non-Thai support, many Thai people were wary of non-Thai people.
+(Of course, this has changed a lot since my time there.
+I see an explosion of social media videos of Thai people's wonderful interactions with non-Thai that don't comport with my experiences.
+It's hard to gauge how deeply these videos reflect realities on the ground.)
+I believe that this wariness that I experienced was extremely important for Thai people's own self-protection because many Europeans and Americans have colonized, exploited, disrespected, or made war with Southeast Asian countries like Thailand, Myanmar (formerly Burma), outer Malaysia, Laos, Cambodia and, of course, Vietnam.
 I feel strongly that non-Thai people should never advance themselves as authorities on Thai culture or spiritual life, and I do not present myself as such.
-There were a very few Americans that were somewhat close to Maechi Chandra's temple at various points in its history, but we are not highlighted in publicity about the temple and nor should we be.
+There were a very few Americans that were close to Maechi Chandra's temple at various points in its history, and, by and large, we are not greatly highlighted in publicity about the temple and nor should we be.

 On my first trip to the country around 1988 to study at the temple, I was stopped repeatedly by Thai police who asked if I was trying to sell drugs in the country (I was emphatically not!) and they suggested that they were asking the question because of what they thought were African Americans' propensity to abuse illicit drugs.
 Similar patterns of mistreatment unfolded for LGBTQ people when I visited the country.
 On the one hand, Thai people are sometimes accepting of queer and trans people and the nightlife in many cities teams with cabarets devoted to queer and trans entertainment.
 But, on the other hand, many Thai and non-Thai LGBTQ people are persecuted and refused benevolence as queer and trans people if we are open about ourselves.
 Two now-departed Thai trans women (both passed of HIV/AIDS) that I knew who wanted to join the priesthood or upāsikā-hood were told that they would have to revert to the gender that they were assigned at birth to advance in their roles.
 One did and one did not, but both suffered greatly because of their country-people's sexism, homophobia, and transphobia.